Jimmyh-world/Cardano_MCP/docs/adapters/README.md

 ## Overview

-Modern websites often rely heavily on JavaScript for content rendering, making traditional HTTP requests insufficient for content extraction.
+Many documentation sites in the Cardano ecosystem use JavaScript frameworks, which means the HTML source code retrieved via HTTP requests is often not sufficient for content extraction.
 The Site Adapter System addresses this challenge by:

 1. Providing a unified interface for website content extraction
-2. Supporting both traditional HTTP requests and JavaScript rendering through Puppeteer
+2. Supporting both JavaScript-rendered and static content
-3. Enabling site-specific extraction logic for optimal results
+3. Implementing site-specific extraction logic when needed
 4. Standardizing the output format for integration with the knowledge processing pipeline

 ## Architecture

 The adapter system consists of the following components:

-### Core Components

 - **SiteAdapter Interface**: Defines the contract that all site adapters must implement
 - **SiteContent Interface**: Standardizes the structure of extracted content